About

 About us

 Welcome to ‘Andes by Bike’.
 We’re two Brits, Harriet and Neil, whose first foray into the world of cycle touring was a trip across Europe in 2008.
-We followed this up with 19 months of cycling and hiking in South America from September 2009 to March 2011.
-Our favourite journeys are on traffic-free routes in the mountains.
+We followed this up with 19 months of cycling and hiking in South America from 2009-11, an 8 month traverse of the Indian and Nepal Himalaya in 2012-13, then a further year of dirt road biking and volcano climbing in the Andes.
+Our favourite journeys are on traffic-free routes in the mountains; our favourite places are Peru and the Puna.

-Please take a look at our Pikes on Bikes blog for journal entries from all our trips, including our current journey in the Indian and Nepal Himalaya.
+Please take a look at our Pikes on Bikes website for journal entries from all our trips and our Flickr stream for some photos.

 About ‘Andes by Bike’

-After cycling in South America for a few months we realized that despite the many excellent cyclist blogs about the Andes, it was often difficult to find practical information about specific unpaved routes.
+After cycling in South America for a few months we realized that despite the many excellent cyclist blogs about the Andes, it was often difficult to find practical information about remote routes.
 Where we’d encounter water and be able to buy supplies, which way to turn at unsigned junctions, distances – these were the things we thought would be useful to know, but were failing to find.
-So for the final year of our trip we took notes on routes we cycled and have published these on this website.
-We hope cyclists find the information useful for planning tours in the Andes.
+So for the last 12,000km or so we’ve taken route notes and GPS info to publish on this website.
+We hope you find the information useful for planning and touring in the Andes.

 Updates